These are some of the most common machine-learning interview questions.

 Provide context to the interviewer for each answer to help them understand the situation and clarify what you did, why, and the results you achieved.

-In this section, we'll discuss some of the most commonly asked questions during "FAANG+" machine learning interviews.
+This section will discuss some of the most commonly asked questions during interviews at

 Receiver operating characteristics (ROC) is a binary classification evaluation tool showing a tradeoff between sensitivity and specificity.

-Sensitivity is the probability of a model to predict an outcome as positive when the actual output is also positive.
-Specificity is a model's probability of predicting an outcome as negative when the actual outcome is negative.
+Sensitivity is the probability of a model predicting an outcome as positive when the actual output is also positive.
+Specificity is the probability of a model predicting an outcome as negative when the actual outcome is negative.

 The area under the curve shows the model's performance.

-If the area under the ROC curve is 0.5, the model is completely random.
+If the area under the ROC curve is 0.5, the model is entirely random.

 Two broad methods of dimensionality reduction are feature selection and feature extraction.